DjangoGirls/tutorial/en/python_introduction/README.md

 print('Hello, Django girls!')
 ```

 > **Note** You should notice one of the coolest thing about code editors: colours!
-In the Python console, everything was the same colour, but now you should see that the `print` function is a different colour from the string inside it.
-That's called "syntax highlighting", and it's a really useful helping hand when coding.
-Watch out for the colour of things, and you'll get a hint for when you forget to close a string, or make a typo in a keyword name (like the `def` in a function, which we'll see below).
+In the Python console, everything was the same colour, now you should see that the `print` function is a different colour from the string.
+This is called "syntax highlighting", and it's a really useful feature when coding.
+The colour of things will give you hints, such as unclosed strings, or a typo in a keyword name (like the `def` in a function, which we'll see below).
 This is one of the reasons we use a code editor :)

 Obviously, you're a pretty seasoned python developer now, so feel free to write some code that you've learned today.